SennovE/qrafter/README.md

 - Parameterized `DELETE` with `WHERE`, `USING`, CTEs, and `RETURNING`
 - CTEs, recursive CTEs, compound queries, aggregates, and window functions
 - `database/sql` and `sqlx`-friendly scanning helpers

+## Dialects

+Qrafter currently includes:

+- `dialect.BaseDialect` for ANSI-style double-quoted identifiers and `?`
+  placeholders
+- `dialect.PostgreSQL` for PostgreSQL-style `$1`, `$2`, ... placeholders

+New dialects can be added by implementing `dialect.Renderer`.

+## Contributing

+Contributions are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the local development workflow and pull request guidelines.

+Good first areas to explore:

+- Add examples for common query patterns
+- Improve dialect coverage
+- Expand integration tests
+- Polish package documentation on pkg.go.dev